kubiks-inc/kubiks-cli/README.md

 ## 🌟 Star us!

 If Kubiks helps you debug faster, please star the repo!
-It helps other developers discover this tool.
+It helps other engineers discover this tool.

 [⭐ Star on GitHub](https://github.com/kubiks-inc/kubiks-cli)